Skip to content

 One teaspoon of a liquid nicotine refill (5mL) can cause death in a child.

-American studies suggest vaping is not only associated with moderate to severe eye dryness and poorer tear film quality, but also visual impairment.
-A systematic review of 16 studies concluded that there may also be a risk with passive exposure to e-cigarette vapour, although this is lower than that posed by passive smoking from traditional cigarettes.
+American studies suggest vaping is not only associated with moderate to severe eye dryness and poorer tear film quality but also visual impairment.
+A systematic review of 16 studies concluded that there may also be a risk with passive exposure to e-cigarette vapour.
+However, this is lower than that posed by passive smoking from traditional cigarettes.
 Common symptoms of secondhand exposure include respiratory difficulties, eye irritation, headache, and nausea.

 This may be due to the high levels of nicotine in an e-cigarette.
 One packet of regular cigarettes contains approximately 22-22.5mg of nicotine.
 A single e-cigarette liquid pod may be equivalent to 1 to 3 packets of cigarettes!
 This large amount of nicotine is fuelling a new level of addiction in children that is much harder to wean.

 With skyrocketing vape stick use, there are now laws governing e-cigarette use.
-In the United States, Australia, the European Union, and the United Kingdom, the supply of e-cigarettes to minors is prohibited (minimum age range from 18 – 21 years old depending on country).
+In the United States, Australia, the European Union, and the United Kingdom, the supply of e-cigarettes to minors is prohibited (minimum age range from 18 – 21 years old, depending on the country).
 In Australia, adults with a prescription are allowed to purchase e-liquids containing up to 100mg/mL of nicotine.
 The European Union and United Kingdom have limited e-liquid nicotine concentrations to 20mg/mL.
-On the bright side, e-liquids containing 18mg/mL have been shown to be more effective than nicotine replacement therapies to help adults to quit smoking.
+On the bright side, e-liquids containing 18mg/mL are more effective than nicotine replacement therapies to help adults quit smoking.

 What can we do as parents and clinicians?

-Health practitioners need to be aware of the risks of e-cigarettes and routinely ask their teenager patients about vaping as part of the HEADSSS screen.
-You may be surprised at how many young people have tried them or are using regularly.
+Health practitioners need to be aware of the risks of e-cigarettes and routinely ask their teenage patients about vaping as part of the HEADS screen.
+You may be surprised at how many young people have tried or used them regularly.
 Just as you would engage young people about alcohol and cigarette smoking, get comfortable being uncomfortable and do this routinely with vaping.

 Selected references